-- Right click on the page you like the look of and select Inspect Element (Firefox), Inspect (Chrome), or F12 Developer Tools (Edge).
+- Right-click on the page you like the look of and select Inspect Element (Firefox), Inspect (Chrome), or F12 Developer Tools (Edge).

 - Select Inspector (Firefox) or Computed (Chrome) in the new bottom windows and scroll down on the right until you reach Font or font-size.
-It should show the font family, specific font used, its size, its color, and anything else the page defines.
+It should show the font family, the specific font used, its size, its color, and anything else the page defines.

 Different CMS and different web designs display their font information in various ways.
-Try this method on a few web pages and you will likely see a few different ways fonts are defined.
+Try this method on a few web pages, and you will likely see a few different ways fonts are defined.

 Third Party Tools to Identify Font Type and Size

-Again, depending on how the CMS is configured or how the page is designed, this will either be a simple font identification or a full box giving you size, color, weight, and so on.
+Depending on how the CMS is configured or how the page is designed, this will either be a simple font identification or a full box giving you size, color, weight, and so on.